Residents evacuated from flooded homes in rain-lashed UK - www.lokmattimes.com

 Residents evacuated from flooded homes in rain-lashed UK

-The London Fire Brigade said on Friday that nearly 50 people had been evacuated after a canal burst its banks in Hackney Wick, East London, on Thursday night.
+The London Fire Brigade said on Friday that approximately 50 people had been evacuated after a canal burst its banks in Hackney Wick, East London, on Thursday night.

-Earlier this week, Britain's Met Office issued a yellow weather warning for heavy rain, which is expected to continue until Friday.
+Earlier this week, the Met Office issued a yellow weather warning for heavy rain, which is expected to continue until Friday.

 More than 500 flood warnings and alerts were in place for England on Friday morning, after a week of persistent rain across the country, caused mainly by Storm Henk.

-Rail services in Britain were also impacted by flooding, with train operator Great Western Railway warning of reduced or cancelled services.
+Rail services in the country were also impacted by flooding, with train operator Great Western Railway warning of reduced or cancelled services.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app